tanveer3008/DE_Project_SchemaValidation/README.md

  3. select pricing tier as Standard for current project and fill all necessary details.
  4. once all validations are passed click on create

+### Create Azure KeyVault:
+ 1. Login to Azure portal
+ 2. search  Azure KeyVault and click on create.
+ 3. Fill Required Details and create KeyVault